nnja/practical_python/website/content/02_data_types/30_lists.md

 #### Checking Length

 Before we add or remove items, it's usually a good idea to check a list's length.
 We do that with the `len()` built-in function.
-We can even use the `len()` function to check the lengths of other types, like strings.
+We can even use the `len()` function to check other types' lengths, like strings.

-Let's see it in action on a names `list` with two items, and a name `str`ing with four characters.
+Let's see it in action on a names `list` with two items and a name `str`ing with four characters.

 ```python
 >>> len(names)